 Healthcare Providers Take Note: Every Space is a Healthy Workspace

-By Jeff Saad, Cindy Coleman, and Michael Schur
+By Cindy Coleman and Michael Schur

 Thanks to mobile technology, work now happens everywhere, all the time — and healthcare providers should take notice.
 As technology accelerates the pace of change in patient-provider experiences — from HIPPA-certified digital voice assistants to wearable EKG’s — the work once done in an examination room is now happening just about anywhere.
 While healthcare environments are shifting, physical space remains a critical asset that has the power to not only improve real estate performance, but also improve employee performance and patient experience at the same time.
 Today, the challenge is to uncover how your real estate can work harder for you and be a healthier, more active environment for everyone from your patients to your staff.

 When all spaces are work spaces, then all spaces need to perform.
 Today’s work environments place an equal emphasis on real estate performance as they do on supporting human performance, well-being and an efficient environmental footprint.
 The new value proposition for the healthcare industry shifts the emphasis of the real estate from cost containment and patient throughput to real estate strategies that yield a high return on investment: increased staff and clinical performance, elevating the care and service model experience, becoming a vital resource in keeping the local community healthy, and being good stewards of the real estate with flexible and hard-working utilization strategies.
 As market competition throughout the healthcare industry continues to escalate, designing facilities that take a cue from the corporate world — where work, and the work of care, happens everywhere—is a key step in getting more value out of your real estate.